-Figure 3.5.3.1.
+Figure 3.5.4.1.
 Top Fifteen South Atlantic Communities Ranked by Pounds and Value Regional Quotient of King Mackerel.
-Source: ALS 2010
+Source: ALS 2011

-For Spanish mackerel in the Atlantic (Figure 3.5.3.2), Fort Pierce has almost 35% of the landings and just almost 30% of the value.
-Cocoa is second with just over 20% of landings and about 17% of value.
+For Spanish mackerel in the Atlantic (Figure 3.5.4.2), Fort Pierce has almost 32% of the landings and 50% of the value.
+Cocoa is second with about 16.5% of landings and about 31% of value.
 Although Hatteras, North Carolina ranked third for value, the community had lower landings than Palm Beach Gardens, Florida.
 No South Carolina or Georgia communities are included in the top fifteen for Spanish mackerel.

-Figure 3.5.3.2.
+Figure 3.5.4.2.
 Top Fifteen South Atlantic Communities Ranked by Pounds and Value of Regional Quotient of Spanish Mackerel.
-Source: ALS 2010
+Source: ALS 2011

-Cocoa, Florida was also tops in pounds and value for cobia landed in the South Atlantic with 15% of the value and almost 15% of the landings (Figure 3.5.3.3).
-Although Hatteras, North

-Carolina has higher landings than Jupiter, Florida, Hatteras value is significantly lower than Jupiter.
-Three additional North Carolina communities are included in the top fifteen, and no South Carolina or Georgia communities are included.
+Cocoa, Florida was also tops in pounds and value for cobia landed in the South Atlantic with about 19% of the value and almost 21% of the landings (Figure 3.5.4.3).
+One North Carolina community and one South Carolina community are included in the top fifteen, and no Georgia communities are included.

-Figure 3.5.3.3.
+Figure 3.5.4.3.
 Top Fifteen South Atlantic Communities Ranked by Pounds and Value Regional Quotient (rq) of Cobia.
 Source ALS 2010.

-Recreational Fishing Communities
+South Atlantic Recreational Fishing Communities

-Recreational fishing communities in the South Atlantic are listed in Table 3.5.3.1.
+Recreational fishing communities in the South Atlantic are listed in Table 3.5.4.1.
 These communities were selected by their ranking on a number of criteria including number of charter permits per thousand population and recreational fishing infrastructure as listed under the MRIP survey identified within each community.

-Table 3.5.3.1.
+Table 3.5.4.1.
 South Atlantic Recreational Fishing Communities.